3.8 Provisions and contingencies

 Ultimate responsibility for Company’s liquidity risk management rests with the Company’s Board of Directors.
 The Company generally manages liquidity risk by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.

-The Company has presented segment information in the consolidated financial statements which are presented in the same financial report.
-Accordingly, in terms of Paragraph 4 of Ind AS 108 ‘Operating Segments', no disclosures related to segments are presented in these standalone financial statements.
+The financial report of the Company contains both the consolidated financial statements as well as the separate (standalone) financial statements.
+Accordingly, in terms of Paragraph 4 of Ind AS 108 ‘Operating Segments’, the disclosures in respect of segment information are made only in the consolidated financial statements.

 a) Details of benami property held: